muratcankurtulus/transformers/README.md

 ## Customization

-You can modify `gpt.py` or `tokenizer.py` to use a different model architecture or tokenizer as needed.
+You can modify `gpt.py` or `tokenizer.py` and/or `tokenization.py` to use a different model architecture or tokenizer setup as needed.

 ## License